baden03/collapse-o-matic/readme.txt

 * added togglegroup highlander grouping
 * fixed issue of rel or group values that consist only of numbers
 * findme now supports auto, trigger, target and numeric values
+* removed excerpt the_content filtering, added added filters for excerpt and swapexcerpt

 = 1.7.12 =
 * fixed expand_all triggers to work with maptastic